UK Construction Safety Glossary

 Permit to Work

 A formal, documented system used to control high-risk work activities such as hot works, confined space entry, electrical isolation, and work at height.
-A permit to work records what work is to be done, the hazards involved, the precautions required, and confirms that the precautions are in place before work starts.
-It must be authorised by a competent person.
+A permit to work records what work is to be done, the hazards involved, the precautions required, and confirms that all precautions are in place before work starts.
+It must be issued and authorised by a competent person, with a clear handback procedure when work is complete.

 PPE (Personal Protective Equipment)